 The Stark is expected to ship in July.

-Have you come across any deals on fitness trackers?
-Let us know your favorite Fitbit alternatives in the comments.
+Have you come across any great deals on fitness trackers that aren’t Fitbits?
+Let us know about your favorite alternative devices in the comments!